Birks Group (NYSEAMERICAN:BGI) Earns Sell Rating from Analysts at StockNews.com

 Institutional Inflows and Outflows

-A hedge fund recently bought a new stake in Birks Group stock.
-Ingalls & Snyder LLC purchased a new position in Birks Group Inc. (NYSEAMERICAN:BGI – Free Report) during the third quarter, according to the company in its most recent Form 13F filing with the SEC.
-The firm purchased 10,000 shares of the company’s stock, valued at approximately $45,000.
-Ingalls & Snyder LLC owned approximately 0.05% of Birks Group at the end of the most recent quarter.
-0.22% of the stock is owned by institutional investors and hedge funds.
+A hedge fund recently raised its stake in Birks Group stock.
+Ingalls & Snyder LLC grew its holdings in shares of Birks Group Inc. (NYSEAMERICAN:BGI – Free Report) by 70.0% in the fourth quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 17,000 shares of the company’s stock after acquiring an additional 7,000 shares during the period.
+Ingalls & Snyder LLC owned about 0.09% of Birks Group worth $80,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Hedge funds and other institutional investors own 0.22% of the company’s stock.

 Birks Group Company Profile